HuanyuZhang/HuanyuZhang.github.io/_pages/about.md

 My research interest lies broadly in machine learning and algorithms, especially in the areas of privacy-preserving data analysis.
 Specifically, I am interested in studying the tradeoffs between privacy and other resources when performing fundamental statistical tasks.

-This summer I am working as a Research Scientist Intern at [Microsoft Research](https://www.microsoft.com/en-us/research/), where I am extremely lucky to work with [Janardhan Kulkarni](https://users.cs.duke.edu/~kulkarni/).
+This summer I am working as a Research Intern at Facebook, where I am extremely lucky to work with [Meisam Hejazi Nia](http://www.hejazinia.com), and [Ilya Mironov](https://crypto.stanford.edu/~mironov/).

-This summer I am working as a Research Intern at [Microsoft Research](https://www.microsoft.com/en-us/research/), where I am extremely lucky to work with [Janardhan Kulkarni](https://users.cs.duke.edu/~kulkarni/).
+Last summer I was working as a Research Scientist Intern at [Microsoft Research](https://www.microsoft.com/en-us/research/), where I am extremely lucky to work with [Janardhan Kulkarni](https://users.cs.duke.edu/~kulkarni/).

 I spent four wonderful years at [Peking University](http://english.pku.edu.cn/) before Cornell, graduating in 2016 with a degree in [Electronics Engineering](http://eecs.pku.edu.cn/Home/HOME.htm) and [Economics](http://en.nsd.pku.edu.cn/).
 At Peking University, I was very lucky to be advised by [Prof. Lingyang Song](http://net.pku.edu.cn/songly/index.html).